sharmainec/tp/docs/UserGuide.md

 Format: `exit`

-### Flipping a flashcard : `flip`

-Toggles the flashcard to either show or hide its English phrase.

-Format: `flip INDEX`

-* Toggles the flashcard at the specified `INDEX`.
-* The index refers to the index number shown in the current displayed list.
-* The index **must be a positive integer** 1, 2, 3, …

-Examples:
-* `flip 3` followed by `flip 3` shows and then hides the English phrase for the 3rd flashcard in the current displayed list.

-### Testing with a flashcard : `test`

-Checks whether the English phrase of a flashcard matches a given phrase.

-Format: `test INDEX e/ENGLISH_PHRASE`

-* Checks the English phrase of the flashcard at the specified `INDEX` against the given `ENGLISH_PHRASE`.
-* The app will then show user the correct English phrase and tell the user whether he got it right.
-* The index refers to the index number shown in the current displayed list.
-* The index **must be a positive integer** 1, 2, 3, …
-* Testing is only allowed for flashcards that are flipped down (i.e. the English phrase is hidden).
-* `ENGLISH_PHRASE` is not case-sensitive (e.g. "HeLLo" matches "hello").

-Examples:
-* `test 4 e/hello` checks the 4th card on display to see if `hello` matches the English phrase of the flashcard.

 ### Saving the data

 LingoGO! data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.